bentung12/bentung12/README.md

 ## FPGA/Verilog Projects

-One of my favorite concentrations in Electrical Engineering is **System Verilog**.
+One of my favorite concentrations in Electrical Engineering is **digital circuit design**.
 I love drawing, designing, and testing the solutions that can make up a very complex system to do some very cool tasks.

 One of the tasks I programmed an FPGA to do was play Flappy Bird on a VGA screen!